prashjet/oss4astro/package_and_test/README.md

 ### Simpler `import` statements by editing `__init__.py`

-The above import statements are quite long, and not what we are accustomed to in lots of common Python packages.
-For example, if I want to use the `numpy` linear algebra function to calculate eigenvalues, I have access to it just by importing `numpy`, i.e.
+The above import statements are quite long and cumbersome.
+They are somewhat different to how imports work for many common Python packages.
+For example, if I want to use the `numpy` linear algebra function to calculate eigenvalues, I can access it just by importing `numpy`, i.e.

 ```
 In [1]: import numpy as np